Torjanp/Project-1/README.md

 As for how the program turned out in the end.
 The entire thing looks kinda sloppy to be honest and if I wanted to I would go back and re-write the whole thing again.
 Make it so the program either writes to registry directly, or that it makes files somewhere other than the root directory of Windows so the program wouldn't have to ask for admin before starting, since running the .reg file asks for a prompt anyway.

-Given more time it would also be possible to assign keys to op Windows 10 apps like calculator or calendar.
+Given more time it would also be possible to assign keys to open Windows 10 apps like calculator or calendar.
 As of right now this program is pretty much only good for pranks and fixing poor laptop keyboard layouts, but it could do more.

 However I've already gotten a good idea of what I want to do next, so that’s what I'll be doing on this for now.
 The program works and frankly for a first-time project I'm happy enough with just that.